dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     arguments.

 *   Any of the entry key expressions are not constant expressions.

+*   If any two keys in the map are identical. *Map patterns that don't have a rest element only match if the `length` of the map is equal to the number of map entries.
+If a map pattern has multiple identical key entries, they will increase the required length for the pattern to match but in all but the most perverse `Map` implementations will represent the same key.
+Thus, it's very unlikely that any map pattern containing identical keys (and no rest element) will ever match.
+Duplicate keys are most likely a typo in the code.*

 *   If any two keys in the map both have primitive `==` methods, then it is a compile-time error if they are equal according to their `==` operator. *In